German Major - Bachelor of Arts

 Majors are required to spend a minimum of one semester in an approved German-speaking study abroad program, or equivalent.
 For students spending one semester abroad, 3 of the 4 upper-level courses are normally taken in Durham.
 For students spending an academic year abroad, 2 of the 4 upper-level courses are normally taken in Durham.

 The Discovery Program capstone requirement may be fulfilled by completing any 700-level German course (including 797 and 798).

-GERM 791 does not count for major credit: 791 is recommended as an elective and required for teacher certification.
+LLC 791 does not count for major credit: LLC 791 is recommended as an elective and required for teacher certification.